a-inacio/edt-go/docs/a-golang-primer.md

 #### Graceful shutdown

-This behavior can be achieved by hooking the `os.Interrupta`, the standard library provides a convenient decorator that does exactly that:
+This behavior can be achieved by hooking the `os.Interrupt`, the standard library provides a convenient decorator that does exactly that:

 ```go
 ctx, cancel := context.WithSignal(context.Background(), os.Interrupt)